Topics covered on this page:

 In Spring 2017, The Red House launched a new series of courses designed to address the moment of transition and growth unique to seniors in their final semester at Georgetown.
 We piloted six courses in 2017 and expanded to twelve in 2018.
 For the Spring 2019 semester, we are opening the application process to accept proposals from all faculty and staff as we expand further.

 Bridge is a new series of one-credit courses designed exclusively for graduating seniors.
-The purpose of the Bridge Courses is to bring seniors together and provide a unique opportunity to reflect back and make meaning of their undergraduate experience, while also providing opportunities to develop skill sets and mindsets that give them a grounded orientation toward life after graduation.
-Bridge Courses are offered in two categories — Personal and Professional Development, and Enduring Questions — and range in size from approximately 12 – 20 students.
+The purpose of the Bridge Courses is to bring seniors together and provide a unique opportunity to reflect back and make meaning of their undergraduate experience in a way that helps them apply what they’ve learned to their prospective personal and professional lives beyond graduation.
+That includes developing skill sets and mindsets that give students a grounded orientation toward life after graduation, as well as thinking about how to use their Georgetown education to take on complex, pressing problems faced by society.
+Bridge Courses are offered in two categories — Personal and Professional Development, and Enduring Questions — and range in size from approximately 10 – 20 students, with an average of 12.

 Learning Goals and Proposal Selection Criteria for Last Semester Bridge Courses